Skip to content

 Why this matters

 Year-end true-up errors are easy to miss because tenants rarely see the building expense ledger.
 The landlord presents a single line showing what you owe, and most tenants pay it.
 The fix is straightforward: multiply total building expenses by your pro-rata share, subtract what you already paid in estimates, and compare.
-When the number the landlord sends does not match, that gap is the overcharge.
-Government tenants are not exempt, and this case shows a routine municipal lease producing the same kind of billing error found in private-sector leases.
+This case demonstrates that extraction quality directly affects detection coverage.

 Dispute letter draft excerpt

 Re: CAM Reconciliation Dispute, 4000 Faber Place Drive, Lease Year 2024.
-The automated review identified an apparent discrepancy of $3,216.24 in the year-end true-up based on actual building expenses and estimates already paid.
+The automated review identified a gross-up advisory on tax charges and recommends manual verification of the year-end true-up calculation.

 Related Resources